This section is about miscellaneous things we can do with rotations and arrows, and how they work.

 measuring how far you have to go.

-or any diagonal.
+diagonal.
 The second arrow could be anywhere on a 30-degree cone around the

 That’s a common use of Angle – checking whether something is in our “vision cone.”
 Find the angle between your forward arrow and an arrow to the target.
 If the angle is too big, we can’t see it: